 Example #5 – Entrepreneurship Versus Steady Job

-You are having a steady job with a good income, but your passion is to open your own business which required you to leave your current job and you have to spend a lot of money for opening business initially.
-You are having both options.
+You are having a steady job with a good income, but your passion is to open your own business, which required you to leave your current job, and you have to spend a lot of money on opening business initially.
+You have both options.
 If you are choosing a steady job instead of opening a new business, then your opportunity cost will be not having work you wanted and maybe success because of the new business.
-If you start your business, the opportunity cost would be a steady job and paycheck from it.
+If you start your business, the opportunity cost would be a steady job and a paycheck from it.